skills/introduction-to-github/README.md

 1. Click on the **Pull requests** tab in your repository.
 2. Click **New pull request**.
 3. In the **base:** dropdown, make sure **main** is selected.
-4. Select the **compare:** dropdown, and click `my-first-branch`.
+4. Select the **compare:** dropdown, and click `my-first-branch`. <br>
    <img alt="screenshot showing both branch selections" src="/images/pull-request-branches.png"/>
 5. Click **Create pull request**.
 6. Enter a title for your pull request: `Add my first file`.
 7. The next field helps you provide a description of the changes you made.
 Feel free to add a description of what you’ve accomplished so far.
-As a reminder, you have: created a branch, created a file and made a commit!
+As a reminder, you have: created a branch, created a file and made a commit! <br>
    <img alt="screenshot showing pull request" src="/images/Pull-request-description.png"/>
 8. Click **Create pull request**.
-9. Move on to Step 4!
+9. Move on to Step 4! <br>
    **Note**: Like before, you can wait about 20 seconds, then refresh this page (the one you're following instructions from) and [GitHub Actions](https://docs.github.com/en/actions) will automatically close this step and open the next one.
 As a perk, you may see evidence of GitHub Actions running on the tab with the pull request opened!
-The image below shows a line you might see on your pull request after the Action finishes running.
+The image below shows a line you might see on your pull request after the Action finishes running.<br>
    <img alt="screenshot of an example of an actions line" src="/images/Actions-to-step-4.png"/>

 </details>